First appeared in Highley Forum and Highley News, September 2014

 I’ll help where I can, but there is also a move to remove more council operations into ALMOs (Arms-Length Management Organisations), the acronym pronounced as it’s spelled “Almo”.
 The direct consequence of this move will see even more of the council’s operations that affect the day-to-day lives of a councillor’s constituents moved out of the local democratic process.

 A prime example of how such changes affects my relationship with many people in Highley is ST&RH, Shropshire Towns & Rural Housing, which now manages all the council-owned social (“council”) housing.
 By definition, they operate at arm’s length from the council and therefore from councillors (although there are a handful of councillors who sit on their management board).
 Not I, nor the parish council, have any input into housing allocation in this village.
-When we tried to get a LLP (Local Lettings Plan) which favoured local people introduced, we were told that whatever we asked for would have to be submitted to a panel and assessed against the needs of the county.
-We were advised that our LLP would most likely be rejected.
+When we tried to get a Local Lettings Plan – which favoured local people – introduced, we were told that whatever we asked for would have to be submitted to a panel and assessed against the needs of the county and would most probably be rejected.

 Whilst I’m not happy about the distancing of people from the centre of their affairs through the diminution of local representation, given the increasing apathy of people towards the machinery of government, local as well as central, I can understand people believing that the profound changes that are happening will not impact directly on them.
 Perhaps democracy is increasingly irrelevant to people’s daily lives.

 Highley is, after all, (if local demographics are to be believed) a place to which people retreat, either daily from their place of work or on a more permanent basis through retirement, so perhaps we are, as I overheard someone jokingly say earlier this week, a bit like ‘Brigadoon’, where the outside world hardly impinges.